A Safe Haven Foundation

-A Safe Haven has served more than 44,000 clients and provides services daily to 1,200.
+A Safe Haven has served more than 65,000 clients and provides services daily to 1,200.
 Neli says 70 percent of the program’s clients have remained sober for three years—more than five times the national average.
-With state funding cut by 50 percent over the past two years, A Safe Haven has secured federal support from the U.S. Veterans Administration, Department of Labor, and Department of Justice.
+With state funding cut by 50 percent over the past six years, due to state budget constraints, A Safe Haven has secured federal support from the U.S. Veterans Administration, Department of Labor, and Department of Justice.
 Corporations, such as Wal-Mart, have also contributed.

 “With our background as investment bankers, we know how to measure what we do,” Neli says.
-The government can lock people up for $100 a day or put kids in foster care at $30,000 a year.
+The government can lock people up for $120 a day and/or put kids in foster care at $30,000 a year.
 Our average cost is $80 a day.
 For me, it’s a no-brainer: the money should follow the data that gives you the biggest return on your investment.”

 The foundation also works with military veterans back from the war in the Middle East—Brian Rowland is himself an Army veteran.
 The foundation also reaches out to men and women discharged from local jails and